 Knowledge and abilities catalog for the applicable reactor type (NUREG-1122, 1123, 2103, or 2104)

-EVALUATION CRITERIA: At the completion of this activityyou should be able to:
+EVALUATION CRITERIA: At the completion of this activity, you should be able to:

-Explain the three aspects of examination validity and the techniques that the NRC uses to maintain the validity of its examinations.
+Explain the three principal aspects of examination validity and the techniques that the NRC uses to maintain the validity of its examinations.

 Explain the concept of examination reliability and how it is maintained on NRC examinations.